fal-works/sneaker/README.md

 `SomethingExtension` is a set of

-- Functions for static extension on the `Something` class
+- Functions for static extension on the `Something` type
-- Functions that return `Something` instance and can be used for static extension on other classes
+- Functions that return `Something` values and can be used for static extension on other types

 `SomethingCallbacks` is a set of